mk200/git/readme.txt

 Git a version control system,now i tell you.
 Git free software
-Git is a distributed version control system.
+Git is a distriuted version control system.